Dicts and Queues

 @app.local_entrypoint()

-Please see the docs on asynchronous functions for more information.
+See the guide to asynchronous functions for more information.

 Example: Dict and Queue Interaction